 Heart disease is still a significant issue in the global health field.
-Inside the US, more than 690000 people die of heart disease each year and more than 800000 people will experience a heart attack, hence understanding predictive factors is crucial for effective prevention and diagnosis[6].
-In this study, we analyze a comprehensive dataset, relating with heart disease from UCI Machine Learning Repository, by using logistic regression to explore the impact of various factors on the possibility of its occurrence.
+Inside the US, more than 690,000 people die of heart disease each year and more than 800,000 people will experience a heart attack.
+Thus, understanding predictive factors is crucial for effective prevention and diagnosis [6].
+In this study, we analyze a comprehensive dataset relating to heart disease from UCI Machine Learning Repository [8].
+It comprises records from four databases collected from Cleveland, Hungary, Switzerland, and the VA Long Beach.
+It includes 13 features, focusing on attributes such as age, sex, chest pain type, and cholesterol levels, among others.
+These features are represented in categorical and integer.
+Logistic regression is used to explore the impact of various factors on heart disease.
 The methods include data preprocessing, model selection using Akaike Information Criterion (AIC), and model interpretation.

-In developing a logistic regression model to predict heart disease, our approach aligns with Zhang, Diao, and Ma, who demonstrated logistic regression's effectiveness in heart disease prediction among the elderly, emphasizing the model's potential in clinical settings[5].
-Furthermore, Anshori and Haris supported our findings by highlighting logistic regression's high accuracy in diagnosing heart disease using comprehensive patient medical records[4].
+In developing a logistic regression model to predict heart disease, our approach aligns with Zhang, Diao, and Ma, who demonstrated logistic regression's effectiveness in heart disease prediction among the elderly, emphasizing the model's potential in clinical settings [5].
+Furthermore, Anshori and Haris supported our findings by highlighting logistic regression's high accuracy in diagnosing heart disease using comprehensive patient medical records [4].
 Beyond heart disease, logistic regression has been effectively applied in other medical fields.
-For example, Nusinovici compared logistic regression with machine learning algorithms in predicting chronic diseases such as diabetes and hypertension, showing that logistic regression often performed good[3].
+For example, Nusinovici compared logistic regression with machine learning algorithms in predicting chronic diseases such as diabetes and hypertension, showing that logistic regression often performs well [3].
 These references collectively reinforce the applicability and efficacy of logistic regression models in the field of medical prediction and diagnostics, providing a strong foundation for our study.

-The article identifies some key features related to heart disease.
-Sex, max.HR, type of chest pain, blood pressure, cholesterol level, the number of vessels shown in coronary angiography, ST depression, slope of ST and Thallium were identified as significant influencing factors for heart disease occurrence.
+The article identifies some key features related to heart disease, including sex, max.
+HR, type of chest pain, blood pressure, cholesterol level, the number of vessels shown in coronary angiography, ST depression, and slopes of ST and Thallium were identified as key factors that significantly influence heart disease occurrence.
 The logistic regression model constructed through a backward elimination approach allowed us to quantify the relative impact of each variable on the probability of heart disease.